Allankw-dev/Allankw-dev/README.md

 ---

 <details>
-<summary><b>⚙️ How to enable the isometric metrics calendar (one-time setup)</b></summary>
+<summary><b>⚙️ How to enable the 3D contribution calendar (one-time setup)</b></summary>
 <br>

 This feature runs automatically once a day via GitHub Actions — you don't touch it again after setup.
+It uses the default GitHub token, so no separate access token or repo secret is needed.

-1. In your **`Allankw-dev/Allankw-dev`** profile repo, create the folder `.github/workflows/`.
+1. In your **`Allankw-dev/Allankw-dev`** profile repo, create the folder `.github/workflows/` if it doesn't already exist.
-2. Add the file `metrics.yml` (provided alongside this README — just drop it in as-is).
+2. Add the file `metrics.yml` (provided alongside this README — just drop it in as-is, replacing the old one if present).
 3. Commit and push.
 Go to the **Actions** tab of your repo and manually run the workflow once (▶️ "Run workflow") so the first SVG gets generated — after that, it runs on its own schedule.
-4. That's it — the isometric calendar image URL in this README will start rendering automatically.
+4. That's it — the 3D contribution calendar image URL in this README will start rendering automatically.

 </details>